rogerfitz/tutorials/subreddit_analysis/README.md

 # Overview
 [IN PROGRESS NOT DONE YET!
-TUTORIAL 0 is FINISHED]
+TUTORIAL 0, and 1 is FINISHED]
 Here are a few tutorials meant to get you started quickly with using the reddit API.
 It's meant to take no more than a weekend to go through and provide you with the building blocks you need to do your own projects using Reddit.
 ## Install Steps
 If this is your first tutorial you've used please start with installing miniconda and cloning the repo.